Trond-F-Christiansen/zephyr/doc/services/zbus/index.rst

   of the message.
 * :kconfig:option:`CONFIG_ZBUS_MULTIDOMAIN_IPC` enables the zbus multi-domain IPC feature, which allows messages to be sent between different domains using the zbus IPC forwarder.
+* :kconfig:option:`CONFIG_ZBUS_MULTIDOMAIN_UART` enables the zbus multi-domain UART feature, which allows messages to be sent between different domains using the zbus UART bridge.

 API Reference
 *************